MrGKanev/Duck-inc-Youtube/README.md

 This is a project made for one of our clases (Software Engineering).
 Everybody in it had a role (Project Manager, Designer, QA and Programmer).
 In the folder files you can see all our documents/diagrams and etc. Everything is FAKE.

-This feature is against YouTube terms of service and could not be present on Google Play Store; therefore, I have developed it just for personal purposes.
+This feature is against YouTube terms of service and could not be present on Google Play Store; therefore, It is developed so I can finish my Bachelor's degree (hopefully).

 ### Disclaimer